-The first day of college can be exciting and disorienting.
-It is the day you begin to set your adult priorities yourself and, often, it is the first time most people think about the problem of buying a mattress.
+Starting college can be a super exciting time.
+It is a time you begin to set your own priorities and, often, it is the first time most people think about the issue of buying a mattress.
 Take the time to find a sustainable mattress that is made with natural recyclable materials to start your sleeping career right.

 Earth911 assessed the top manufacturers of sustainable mattresses-in-a-box, the latest generation made with natural latex and environmentally responsible materials.
-But within the ratings, there are many trade-offs to pay attention to, including the price, packaging recyclability, the carbon footprint of the mattress maker’s supply chain, and, after you buy, the path to reuse when at the end of college life.
+But within the ratings, there are many trade-offs to pay attention to, including the price, packaging recyclability, carbon footprint of the mattress maker’s supply chain, and chemical flame retardants.
+And a path to reuse or recycle the mattress at the end of your college life.

-Make your first adult choice to sleep smart and lightly on the planet.
+Selecting the right mattress can promote good health and help you tread lightly on the planet.
 In this review of sustainable mattresses for college or your first home, we’ll focus on planning for reuse and the mattress choices that offer the best outcome for the Earth.

 The College Mattress Criteria

 Most mattresses contain petroleum-based chemicals, toxic foams, synthetic fabrics, and chemical fire retardants that impact bedroom air quality.
 Thus, sustainability is an important consideration when purchasing a mattress.
 For most college students, affordability is a crucial consideration.
 If the budget allows, the Avocado Green Mattress is the greenest option available.
 Their mattresses are made with natural ingredients that protect indoor air quality.
 Also, the company purchases carbon offsets for its entire manufacturing process, keeping your carbon footprint small.

 We are assuming that most students need only a twin bed for college and have focused only on twin- and twin XL-sized mattresses for this ranking.
 Earth911 also eliminated all mattresses that cost more than $1,000.